The circle quantum group and the infinite root stack of a curve (with an appendix by Tatsuki Kuwagaki): Introduction

 \subsection{Acknowledgements}

-We are grateful to Mattia Talpo for many enlightening conversations about root stacks and their categories of coherent sheaves, and to Jyun-Ao Lin for helpful explanations of his work.
+We are grateful to Mattia Talpo for many enlightening conversations about root stacks and their categories of coherent sheaves, to Jyun-Ao Lin for helpful explanations about his work and to the referee for a careful reading and useful comments.
 We also thank Andrea Appel and Mikhail Kapranov for helpful discussions and comments; and David Hernandez for pointing out his paper \cite{art:hernandez2011}.
 Last but not least, we thank Tatsuki Kuwagaki for writing the appendix \ref{sec:tatsuki}.